The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 Centre Back: Thiago Silva

-Another Brazilian superstar… and while Silva may have lost his hero status in his homeland, for PSG he is the rock that four Ligue 1 titles have been built on.
+Another Brazilian superstar… and while Silva may have lost his hero status in his homeland during the 2014 World Cup debacle, for PSG he was the rock that seven Ligue 1 titles were built on.

 Centre Back: Alain Roche